taypexx/chart_manager/README.md

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/b56d7881-c8a7-4280-9d96-87b2769b8695)

 Cover, demo and music files are __required__.
 Cover is .png/.gif, demo and music are .mp3/.ogg.
-Video for cinema supports .mp4
+Cinema video supports .mp4

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/bbbe65ea-343c-4bb8-a049-4f8d2c92ed3b)

-After you filled up all fields simply click "Generate chart files".
-Chart files should've been generated in selected folder
+After you fillupa the fields simply click "Generate chart files".
+Chart files will be generated in the selected folder

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/0cc015ae-bf9b-4f9e-a523-09b621033ab3)

 ### Editing

-To edit a chart you will need the top menu of the program.
+Even though it's not necessary, you can edit a chart using the top menu of the program.

 To offset music/demo click "Offset" and select demo or music.
 If you haven't selected a program for offsetting, it will prompt you to do it.